-- If the corporation is using only the adjusted seasonal installment method, check the box on line 1 of Part I and complete Parts I and III of Schedule A. - If the corporation is using only the annualized income installment method, check the box on line 2 of Part I and complete Parts II and III of Schedule A. - If the corporation is using both methods, check the boxes on lines 1 and 2 of Part I and complete all three parts of Schedule A.
+• If the corporation is using only the adjusted seasonal installment method, check the box on line 1 of Part I and complete Parts I and III of Schedule A.

+• If the corporation is using only the annualized income installment method, check the box on line 2 of Part I and complete Parts II and III of Schedule A.

+• If the corporation is using both methods, check the boxes on lines 1 and 2 of Part I and complete all three parts of Schedule A.

 Line 3.
 Large corporations.
-A large corporation is a corporation (other than an S corporation) that had, or whose predecessor had, taxable income (defined below) of \$1 million or more for any of the 3 tax years immediately preceding the current tax year.
+A large corporation is a corporation (other than an S corporation) that had, or whose predecessor had, taxable income (defined below) of \$1 million or more for any of the 3 tax years immediately preceding the 2005 tax year.
 A large corporation includes a "large organization" as defined in the instructions for Form 990-W.

-Taxable income, for this purpose, is modified to exclude net operating loss and capital loss carrybacks and carryforwards.
+Taxable income, for this purpose, is modified to exclude net operating loss and capital loss carrybacks and carryovers.
 Members of a controlled group, as defined in section 1563, must divide the \$1 million amount among themselves under rules similar to those in section 1561.

-If the corporation is a large corporation, check the box on line 3 and, if applicable, check the box(es) on line 1 and/or line 2.
-Also, if applicable, complete Parts I, II, and III of Schedule A, as discussed above.
+If the corporation is a large corporation, check the box on line 3 of Part I and, if applicable, check the box(es) on line 1 and/or line 2 of Part I. Also, if applicable, complete Parts I, II, and III of Schedule A, as discussed above.

-Part II-Figuring the Underpayment
+Part II.
+Figuring the Underpayment

 Line 4.
 Generally, enter the tax from line 31, Form 1120; line 27, Form 1120-A; or the applicable line for other income tax returns.
 However, if that amount includes any tax attributable to a sale described in section 338(a)(1), do not include that tax on line 4.
 Instead, write "Sec.
 338 gain" and show the amount of tax in brackets on the dotted line next to line 4.
+This exclusion from the line 4 amount does not apply to transactions after October 22, 2004, if a section 338(h)(10) election is made.